Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Introduction

 The two parameter or effectively two parameter mass models that are in common use, lead to a unique value for $\kappa_E$ given $R_E$ and $\xi$.
 For example, the power law model with $\alpha(r) = b^{n-1} r^{2-n}$ has $R_E=b$, $\xi=2(n-2)$ and $\kappa_E = (3-n)/2 = (2-\xi)/4$.
 While it is frequently said that lenses prefer density distributions similar to the singular isothermal sphere with $n \simeq 2$ (e.g., \citealt{Rusin2005}, \citealt{Gavazzi2007}, \citealt{Koopmans2009}, \citealt{Auger2010}, \citealt{Bolton2012}), the real constraint is that $\xi \simeq 0$, which the power law model just happens to produce for $n=2$.
 This property makes it very dangerous to use lensing data that strongly constrain $\xi$ in mass models with too few degrees of freedom because they force the model to a particular value of $\kappa_E$ and an estimate $H_0$ that is very precise but inaccurate.

 In \cite{Kochanek2020,Kochanek2021}, we extensively demonstrate these points and find that the accuracy of present estimates of $H_0$ from lens time delays is at best $\sim 5$-$10\%$ regardless of the reported precision of the measurements.
 The only way to avoid this problem is to use mass models with more degrees of freedom so that the relationship between $\xi$ and $\kappa_E$ is not one-to-one, with the obvious consequence of larger uncertainties.
 For example, \cite{Birrer2020} found that $H_0$ is constrained to only $\sim$8\% for models with minimal assumptions about the mass profiles of seven time-delay lenses.
+Since \cite{Birrer2020} assumed a fully covariant formalism, the constraints were not averaged and, in consequence, the $H_0$ uncertainty in their work is larger than in \cite{TDCOSMO2025}.
 However, since the fundamental problem is related to systematic uncertainties in the structure of galaxies and their dark matter halos, averaging results from multiple lenses will not necessarily lead to any improvements in the accuracy of the results.